kubeshop/testkube/docs/executor-kubepug.md

 # Checking Manifests Using the KubePug Testkube Executor

 [KubePug](https://github.com/rikatz/kubepug) is a kubectl plugin checking for deprecated Kubernetes clusters or deprecated versions of Kubernetes manifests.
 It can connect to both your cluster directly and it can run on input files.
-Due to security reasons, Testkube only supports scanning input files via the KubePug executor.
+For security, Testkube only supports scanning input files via the KubePug executor.

-Running the KubePug Testkube executor does not require any special installation, Testkube comes directly with the ability to run it after installation.
+Running the KubePug Testkube executor does not require any special installation; Testkube comes with the ability to run Kubepug immediately after installation.

-## Testing manifests
+## Testing Manifests

 By default, `kubepug` downloads the latest `swagger.json` from the `Kubernetes` GitHub repository.
 When running it using Testkube, the same behavior is applied, unless a version is specified in the arguments.